xiaoxiangmoe/fast-json-stable-stringify/README.md

 Pass `true` in `opts.cycles` to stringify circular property as `__cycle__` - the result will not be a valid JSON string in this case.

-Without this option TypeError will be thrown.
+TypeError will be thrown in case of circular object without this option.

 # install